DeepwaterExploration/DWE_OS/README.md

 Once installed, the script should exit with the following message:
 `Installation of exploreHD_Controls was successful.
 Please navigate to http://192.168.2.2:5000 to access the interface.`

-You can now jump to [Interface](#Interface) to access the functionality.
+You can now jump to [Interface](#interface) to access the functionality.

-#### Commands
+### Installing Manually

-Alternatively, you can install manually with the following commands:
+You can install manually (for raspberry pi or other systems) with the following commands:

 First, install nodejs with:
 ```sh